softindex/datakernel/README.md

 [UIKernel integration example](https://github.com/softindex/datakernel/tree/master/examples/uikernel-integration)

 ## Getting started
-There are three guides which demonstrate some basic yet extremely important features of DataKernel to get the overall understanding of the framework:
+There are three guides which demonstrate some basic yet extremely important features of DataKernel to get started with the framework:
 1. ["Hello World!"](https://github.com/softindex/datakernel/tree/master/examples/getting-started) - this guide shows
  how to create a simple “Hello World” application using Eventloop, which is the core component of DataKernel framework.
 2. ["Hello World!"
 HTTP Server](https://github.com/softindex/datakernel/tree/master/examples/http-helloworld) - create a